withastro/docs/src/pages/en/guides/cms/contentful.md

 The above code snippet is creating a new contentful client and passing in the credentials from the `.env` file.
 In development mode (`import.meta.env.DEV = true`), the client will use the preview token and preview host.
 In production mode, the client will use the delivery token and delivery host.

 :::caution
 While in development mode, your content will be fetched from the **Contentful preview API**.
-This means that you will be able to see unplublished content from the Contentful web app.
-At built time, your content will be fetched from the **Contentful delivery API**.
+This means that you will be able to see unpublished content from the Contentful web app.
+At build time, your content will be fetched from the **Contentful delivery API**.
 This means that only published content will be available at build time.
 :::

 Finally, your root directory should now include these new files: